PraveenKumarRana/DBMS-Project-Web-App/Readme.md

 **Language Used**: JavaScript, SQL, and Markup Language.

+## To Run This in Your Local Computer
+- Clone/Download the repository
+- Open the directory in the terminal.
+- Run the command _npm install_ .
+This will install the required dependencies
+- Run _node index.js_ .
+This will start the server at **localhost:8080**

 ## Functionalities Present
 ### Landing Page
 ![Landing-Page](demoSnapshots/LandingPage.png)

 - From here _consumer_ can login and check about his profile and electricity bill details.
 - A new _consumer_ can apply for new connection and if already applied then he can check for the status.
 - On Clicking for Apply connection first Selecting of some information will be taking place and then the form will be displayed.